 I eventually discovered that Santiago de Compostela, where I lived at the time, was on a rail route which ran from A Coruña to Hendaye, just on the French side of the border, with one of the stops being in San Sebastián.
 But with an estimated journey time of 10 hours, this wouldn’t just be some quick weekend visit.
 This had to be a proper school holiday time trip.
 Nevertheless, I told myself that before I left Santiago, I would take a trip on this train.

-Fast forward to November 2015 and having decided to leave Santiago in search of pastures new, I found myself with plenty of free time and with some money in the bank, I finally booked the trip, it would take me first to San Sebastián, where I would take in Real Sociedad’s game against Sevilla and then on to Bilbao for a couple of days before heading back to Galicia.
+Fast forward to November 2015 and having decided to leave Santiago in search of pastures new, I found myself with plenty of free time and with some money in the bank, I finally booked the trip.
+It would take me first to San Sebastián, where I would go to Real Sociedad’s game against Sevilla and then on to Bilbao for a couple of days of sightseeing (Athletic Club sadly being away from home that weekend) before heading back to Galicia.

 Aside from the blue and white striped connection, going to see La Real (never “Sociedad”, as they are frequently incorrectly labelled in the British media) also had the David Moyes factor.
 Ok, so his ill-fated stint as Sir Alex Ferguson’s chosen successor at Manchester United had turned him into a bit of a laughing stock, but I still had a lot of respect for his decision to not just hang around in England and take a mid-table Premier League job, but to actually go abroad and experience a different footballing culture.
 There’s also his family connection with the area I’m from in Northern Ireland and with my beloved Coleraine FC, so I really wanted him to do well in Spain.